cfusi/nifi-lab/README.md

 Connect to NiFi and create the Process Group `flow1_pg`:
 ![Process Group flow1_pg](images/flow1_pg.png)

+Configure the GenerateFlowFile processor with the following values:
+- Scheduling -> Run Schedule -> 5 sec

 The PublishKafka_2_0 processor has the following properties:
 ![flow_1_PublishKafka](images/flow_1_PublishKafka.png)